borekb/macos-keyboards/README.md

 2. Add as Input Sources.

-## How to make customizations

-Get [Ukelele](https://scripts.sil.org/ukelele): `brew cask install ukelele`.
-Then:

-1. Open an existing bundle or create a new one via **File** > **New From Current Input Source**.
-2. Double-click the keyboard layout.
-3. On the virtual keyboard, double-click a key you want to remap and enter a character.
-4. Give it a name via **Set Keyboard Name and Script...** (this is a different thing than a filename!)
-5. [Install](#how-to-install) the keyboard and test it.
-6. Update this README – screenshots and [changelog](#changelog).

 ## 'English BB' customizations

 - Moves <code>&#96;</code> (backtick) to the top left corner.
 The overwritten `§` symbol can be written with Alt.